qyaozh/Keng/README.md

 `test_r()` tests the significance and compute the post-hoc power of r with known sample size n.

-`power_r()` conducts prior power analysis and plan the sample size for r; post-hoc power analysis would also be conducted with known sample size n.
+`power_r()` conducts a priori power analysis and plan the sample size for r; post-hoc power analysis would also be conducted with known sample size n.

 ### The linear model